SNmcdarby1/xascapade-safari-guides-travel/README.md

 - W3school, Bootstrap, Materialised, platform.
 - I was inspared by this developers .
 I did most of my reserach but was not easy to understad how to do travel bookings and i came across this developer https://res.perfectibe.com/scripts/pibe.js // to guide me through my project.
 - A big thank you to the bootstrap4 starter template.
 For the free templates. (davidtmiller)The design that suited my needs and desihn is the heroic feature design.[https://startbootstrap.com](https://github.com/StartBootstrap/startbootstrap-agency)
+- Credit the Sheldrick wildlife trust for the widkife awerenes. https://www.sheldrickwildlifetrust.org/

 ### 14. Acknowledgements